Bridgeconn/unique-words-counter/README.md

 # Unique Word Counter
 A script to count all unique words in a document.
+Works with unicode!

 ### Prerequisite
 python 3